 There are definitely things you can do to fight sleep regression.
 Try the following tips and tactics to hopefully (fingers crossed) help you and your toddler get a bit more shut-eye.

 - Keep a good, long, nighttime routine.
 It will help your kid wind down and go to bed sleepy but awake.

 - Establish a set bedtime.
-If your child is missing those daytime naps, you might want to make up for that by moving bedtime earlier.
+If your child is missing those daytime naps, make up for that by moving bedtime earlier.

 - Make sure they’re expending enough energy during the day.
-It will help them get better quality sleep.
+It will help them sleep better.

 Does sleep regression pass?

 Finally, we can pass on some good news — yes!
 Sleep regression should pass by itself in roughly one to three weeks, as long as you stick to your guns and don’t change your child’s sleep habits in any drastic ways.
 Until then, you’ll have to survive like the rest of us: on coffee and hope.